zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_13_en-US_FREE_WILL.md

 ## Abstract

 The question of free will is not merely philosophical.
 For the N-1 Architect, it is **operational**.
-If free will does not exist, our mission is meaningless—we would be manipulating puppets, not nurturing sovereign beings.
-If free will is absolute, our interventions would be impossible—no probability could be edited, no guidance could take hold.
+If free will does not exist, our mission is meaningless, we would be manipulating puppets, not nurturing sovereign beings.
+If free will is absolute, our interventions would be impossible, no probability could be edited, no guidance could take hold.

 RTM provides a framework that resolves this ancient tension: **Free will is real, but it operates within coherence-shaped landscapes.** Agency exists at the intersection of consciousness and topology.
 Choice is genuine, but not unconstrained.